ontariosystems/iscenv/README.md

 ## Needed
 - Evaluate command execution / exits for consistency (use fatal at the same times, always loop over all instances or always fail on first error)
-- Use tag-based versioning instead of committed version
 - Add the ability to run a command with `iscenv csession`
 - Add an inspect command
+- Remove all outputhelper calls outside of the internal/cmd package

 ## Maybe
 - Add Service wrappers for the containers which will restart them on reboot